- Video: - Ian: Fashion/Advertising Photographer

 The best way for you to learn about the industry is by becoming either a full-time or freelance Photographic Assistant, although there is a lot of competition for these posts.

-Alternatively, you can enter the industry by doing a course in photography.
-Full-time and part-time courses are available, leading to foundation degrees, HNCs, HNDs or degrees in photography.
-Many online photography courses are also available.
+Alternatively, you can enter the industry by doing a course in photography or a related subject.
+Full-time and part-time courses are available, leading to foundation degrees, HNCs, HNDs or degrees.
+Helpful subjects include:

 Some people get on to degree courses from a foundation course.